Rahadyan Sastrowardoyo: Personal

 Sastrowardoyo is the eldest son of Sumarsongko H. Sastrowardoyo (1929-2018), born in Bandung, West Java, Indonesia, of the Economics and Information staff of the Consulate General of Indonesia, and Teresita M. Sastrowardoyo (1933-2020), born in Maasin, Iloilo, the Philippines, an operating room registered nurse.
 They were married at Calvary Baptist Church in New York City in 1962.

-Sastrowardoyo's middle brother, Sabartomo Daniel Sastrowardoyo (1965–1986), died in an accident while a student at Cornell University.
+Sastrowardoyo's middle brother, Sabartomo Daniel Sastrowardoyo (1965–1986), died in an accident at Fall Creek in Ithaca, New York while a student at Cornell University.
 His youngest brother, Hartriono Benjamin Sastrowardoyo (b.
 1969), is a reporter and online producer for the Asbury Park Press.

 Sastrowardoyo is a nephew of Soenario (1902–1997), Indonesia's minister of foreign affairs from 1953 to 1955; and Subagio Sastrowardoyo (1924–1995), a noted poet, writer, essayist and literary critic.
 He is also a cousin of Sunaryati Hartono (1931-2023) and Astrid Susanto (1936–2006), officials in the Indonesian government; and Marina Joesoef (b.
 1959), an Indonesian artist.

 Sastrowardoyo is a first cousin once removed of the Indonesian actress Dian Sastrowardoyo (b.
 1982).

 His surname is derived from shastra (Sanskrit, writings) and hridaya (Sanskrit, heart), so literally means "writings of the heart."
 His given name reportedly means "of noble blood" or "noble-hearted."
 His first middle name was after his maternal grandfather, who died in 1952.

 His paternal grandfather, Sutejo Sastrowardoyo (1878–1967), traced the family's ancestry back to 15th century Java.

 Sastrowardoyo was raised Baptist but left the church in 1978.
-He became a Muslim revert after the events of 9/11, when his former minister in Central Islip, New York opined that God had used Muslims as an instrument of His wrath against a decadent America.
+He reverted to Islam in 2002.

+As of 2025, Sastrowardoyo was writing a non-fiction book on the challenges of being an adult caregiver for Asian immigrant parents.